dangoslen/dangoslen-me-site/content/blog/my-obsession-with-simple-code.md

 ---

+In summary

-Write the simplest code you can.
-Then ruthlessly refactor it as you build out your sofware.
-Don't worry about the abstractions today - focus on writing simple code and the abstractions will come.
+- Write the simplest code you can.

+- Ruthlessly refactor it as you build out your software.

+- Don't worry about the abstractions today—focus on writing simple code and the abstractions will come overtime.

 Happy coding!